ggkevinxing/discord_pasta_bot/README.md

 1. [Create a new Discord App](https://discordapp.com/developers/applications/me)

-2. Install python packages such as [discord.py](https://github.com/Rapptz/discord.py) and [pymongo](https://api.mongodb.com/python/current/installation.html)
+2. Install python packages such as [discord.py](https://github.com/Rapptz/discord.py) and [pymongo](https://api.mongodb.com/python/current/installation.html).
+Also `pip install dnspython` if you plan on using cloud DB solutions such as MongoDB Atlas.

-3. Rename `config_example.ini` to `config.ini`, and edit the config; you must replace the bot token and mongodb uri, and the rest can be optionally changed as you see fit
+3. Set your environment variables for `BOT_TOKEN` and `DATABASE_URI` at the very least; you must replace the bot token and mongodb uri, and the rest can be optionally changed as you see fit.
+You can see what is used as environment variables in `main.py`

 4. Add your bot to the desired Discord server(s) using `https://discordapp.com/oauth2/authorize?client_id=<CLIENT_ID>&scope=bot`, where <CLIENT_ID> is found from the Discord Developers dashboard